puppetlabs/puppet-docs/source/puppet/4.2/reference/lang_relationships.markdown

 Service resources refresh by restarting their service.
 Mount resources refresh by unmounting and then mounting their volume.
 Exec resources usually do not refresh, but can be made to: setting `refreshonly => true` causes the exec to never fire _unless_ it receives a refresh event.
 You can also set an additional `refresh` command, which causes the exec to run both commands when it receives a refresh event.

-### Auto* Relationships
+### Auto\* Relationships

 Certain resource types can have automatic relationships with other resources, using an _autorequire, autonotify, autobefore, or autosubscribe._ This creates an ordering relationship without the user explicitly stating one.
 The [resource type reference][type] contains information on which resource types can have these types of relationships with other resources.
 Auto relationships between types and resources are established when applying a catalog.

 When Puppet is preparing to sync a resource whose type supports an auto relationship, it will search the catalog for any resources that match certain rules.
-If it finds any, it will process them _before_ that resource.
+If it finds any, it will process them in the correct order, sending refresh events if necessary.
 If Puppet _doesn't_ find any resources that could use an auto relationship, that's fine; they won't be considered a failed dependency.

 ### Evaluation-Order Independence